 WORKSHOP on Artificial IntelligenceDecember 9, 2021

-Location: Keynote on Zoom and Roundtable physical in DIAS Aud. at SDU-Odense campus.
+Location: on Zoom and physical in the DIAS Auditorium at SDU-Odense campus